-Volunteers donate their time and labor by participating in organized work days.
+Volunteers donate their time and labor by participating in organized Work Days.
 Volunteer Expectations

-- All new volunteers must read the Volunteer Info Sheet and sign a liability waiver - Be present for the Tailgate Safety Meeting at the trailhead, where tasks are demonstrated, worker competency is evaluated, and hazards are discussed. - Trail work skills will be demonstrated or explained by the event leader and/or land manager at the worksite. - Volunteers should communicate with their event leader or Alaska Trails staff about any accommodations they may need to successfully participate in a work day. - Volunteers are encouraged to take breaks as needed, know their personal physical limits, and to stay properly hydrated, fed, and appropriately clothed for the environment. - Volunteers are expected to communicate with their event leader or Alaska Trails staff if any pre-existing injury or illness will affect their ability to work.
-New injuries or illnesses should be immediately reported to event leaders.
+- All new volunteers must read the Volunteer Info Sheet and sign a liability waiver. - Be present for the Tailgate Safety Meeting at the trailhead, where tasks are demonstrated, worker competency is evaluated, and hazards are discussed. - Trail work skills will be demonstrated or explained by the crew leader and/or land manager at the worksite. - Volunteers should communicate with their crew leader or Alaska Trails staff about any accommodations they may need to successfully participate in a work day. - Volunteers are encouraged to take breaks as needed, know their personal physical limits, and to stay properly hydrated, fed, and appropriately clothed for the environment.

+• Volunteers are expected to communicate with their crew leader if any pre-existing injury or illness will affect their ability to work.
+New injuries or illnesses should be immediately reported to crew leaders.